adoolaeghe/CV/README.md

 # Antoine Doolaeghe
 [PROJECTS](#projects) | [SKILLS](#skills)  | [EDUCATION](#education) | [EXPERIENCE](#experience) | [INTERESTS](#interests) | [CONTACT](#contact)

-I am currently looking for a Junior Developer role in London, where I can work in a innovative team of problem solvers with whom I can both contribute and learn from.
+I am currently looking for a Junior Developer role in London, where I can work in a innovative team of problem solvers with whom I can both contribute and learn.

-Passionated about the relationships between arts and technologies, I decided to attend the [Maker's Academy](http://employers.makersacademy.com/) course after graduating from a visual art degree.
-Now stepping into the development world, I enjoy the mix of analytical and creative associated to it.
-I value the opportunity to work and learn with people that have interests in creative tech.
+Passionated about the relationship between the arts and technology, I decided to attend the [Maker's Academy](http://employers.makersacademy.com/) course after graduating from a visual art degree.
+Now stepping into the development world, I enjoy the mix of analysis and creativity associated with it.
+I would value the opportunity to work and learn with people that have an interest in creative tech.

 ## Projects